showlab/WorldGUI/README.md

 Final Screenshot:
 <p align="center"><img src="./assets/demo_end.png" alt="" style="width: 80%"/></p>

+## ☑️ Todo List

+GUI-Thinker is continuously evolving!
+Here's what's coming:

+- 🖥️ **Lightweight Version**: Supporting a lightweight version specially design for Claude-3.5-Sonnet Computer Use without the GUI parser.

+- 👓 **OOTB Usage**: Supporting a user-frendly interface based on Gradio.

+- 📊 **Locally-running Models**: Supporting the ShowUI or UI-TARS as the Actor in our framework.

+- 🎨 **Huggingface Demo**: Developing online demo in Huggingface.

+Have ideas or suggestions?
+Feel free to open an issue!
+Stay tuned for more exciting updates! 🚀

 ## ❤ Acknowledgement
 - Special thanks to [Difei Gao](https://scholar.google.com/citations?user=No9OsocAAAAJ&hl=en) for him hard work of the devleoping the codebase for GUI-Thinker.